-Tyndale University College & Seminary and The Tyndale Foundation (collectively “Tyndale”) recognize the importance of and are committed to the protection of the personal information of its community (students, faculty, staff, donors, volunteers, alumni, directors and governors).
+Tyndale University and The Tyndale Foundation (collectively “Tyndale”) recognize the importance of and are committed to the protection of the personal information of its community (students, faculty, staff, donors, volunteers, alumni, directors and governors).
 Tyndale’s Policy regarding the collection, use and disclosure of personal information is based upon the 10 principles appended to the Personal Information Protection and Electronic Documents Act ("PIPEDA").

 Personal Information is information about an identifiable individual and includes, but is not limited to: